I stood in front of the classroom fidgeting with the ends of my uniform’s cord belt.

 “Everyone, open your textbooks at the October Revolution of 1917,” Mrs. Teacher said.

 I didn’t.
-I stared out the window.
-I turned a deaf ear to Mrs. Teacher’s outdated narrative about the Russian proletariat, the Bolsheviks, the victorious Red Army.
-I was taking a stand, like many young people who, just a few months before, had marched on the streets of the capital Bucharest demanding an end to the communist regime.
+I stared out the window and refused to listen to Mrs. Teacher’s outdated narrative about the Russian proletariat, the Bolsheviks, the victorious Red Army.
+I was taking a stand like many young people who, just a few months before, had marched on the streets of the capital Bucharest, demanding an end to the communist regime.
 Sure, more than a thousand of them had died during the clashes with the state’s armed forces, but I was going home with a 5 that very evening to face my mother, also a teacher.

 Outside, younger kids who had finished school earlier in the day gathered at a small playground between the gray and weathered four-story apartment buildings.
 Two boys played ping-pong on a slanted table.
 I focused on the fitful bounce of that small white ball as I relived the day when I had joined the budding freedom movement in Romania…